opinion2 min read

 With a pioneering 2030 net-zero target, Liverpool continues to lead the way in creating cleaner air and healthier communities.

-The rollout is supported by Local Electric Vehicle Infrastructure (LEVI) funding.
+The rollout is supported by On-street Residential Chargepoint Scheme (ORCS) funding.

 The 150 charge points, due to be installed by the end of January, will improve access to charging in terraced streets and high-density neighbourhoods, helping to make EV ownership more practical for more residents.